BTW-Community/Tool-Assisted-Skill-Addon/README.md

 - Reset ticks per second with R
 - Rebind keybinds in settings > controls
 - look really cool and display tps in the top left

-## Issues:
-- Not compatible with Translucency (my bad code has finally cought up to me)

 ## Installation
 Simply [Download](https://github.com/BTW-Community/Tool-Assisted-Skill-Addon/releases/) the latest Translucency.jar and place it in ``.minecraft\mods`` or drag and drop via multimc/prism ``Edit instance > loader mods``